shawn-nyk/tp/docs/DeveloperGuide.md

 #### Deleting a company

+1. Deleting a module according to the index shown on the card.

+   1. Prerequisities: The company item must exist and access via a valid Index as indicated on a card.

+   1. Test case `delete com 1`
+   Expected: The first card will be deleted.
+The rest of the cards will shift upwards with index being updated.
+Details of the deleted company can be seen in the result display.
+Note that if there is an application that is linked to this company, it will be deleted as well.
+All the internships in this company will be deleted as well.

+   1. Test case: `delete com 0`
+   Expected: An error message informing you that index is not a non-zero unsigned integer.
+The command box text will turn red to inform you of the invalid command.

+   1. Test case:`delete com`
+   Expected: An error message will be shown, showing information of how this command should be entered.
+The command box text will turn red to inform you of the invalid command.

 #### Deleting an internship

+1. Deleting an internship from a certain company.

+   1. Prerequisites: The company item and internship item must exist and both to be access via a valid Index.

+   1. Test case `delete int 1 i/1`
+   Expected: On the right display, it will remove the internship item from the company.

+   1. Test case `delete int 1 i/0`
+   Expected: An error message informing you that index is not a non-zero unsigned integer.
+The command box text will turn red to inform you of the invalid command.

+   1. Test case `delete int 1`
+   Expected: An error message will be shown, showing information of how this command should be entered.
+The command box text will turn red to inform you of the invalid command.

 #### Deleting an application

+1. Deleting an application.

+   1. Prerequisites: The application item must exist and be access via a valid Index.

+   1. Test case `delete app 1`
+   Expected: The first card will be deleted.
+The rest of the cards will shift upwards with index being updated.
+Details of the deleted application can be seen in the result display.

+   1. Test case `delete app 0`
+   Expected: An error message informing you that index is not a non-zero unsigned integer.
+The command box text will turn red to inform you of the invalid command.

+   1. Test case `delete app`
+   Expected: Expected: An error message will be shown, showing information of how this command should be entered.
+The command box text will turn red to inform you of the invalid command.

 #### Deleting a profile item

+1. Deleting a profile item.

+   1. Prerequisites: The profile item must exist and be access via a valid Index.

+   1. Test case `delete me 1`
+   Expected: The first card will be deleted.
+The rest of the cards will shift upwards with index being updated.
+Details of the deleted profile can be seen in the result display.

+   1. Test case `delete me 0`
+   Expected: An error message informing you that index is not a non-zero unsigned integer.
+The command box text will turn red to inform you of the invalid command.

+   1. Test case `delete app`
+   Expected: Expected: An error message will be shown, showing information of how this command should be entered.
+The command box text will turn red to inform you of the invalid command.

 #### Viewing a company